 An essential process required by all students to secure a place in their course.
 Re-enrol through WES.

-A list of all the sources directly quoted or paraphrased in the preparation of an academic piece of writing, in alphabetical order according to author's surname.
+A list of all the sources directly quoted or paraphrased in the preparation of an academic piece of writing, in alphabetical order according to the author's surname.
 Check your unit guide to ensure you reference under the appropriate style.

 Attire worn by students attending their graduation ceremony.